 With ongoing security risks, there is more potential that your passwords will be compromised.
 One way to protect your accounts and avoid having your personal information get into the hands of “the bad guys” is to use a password manager.
 If you save your passwords on a piece of paper, use the same password for every online site or use a password such as “my-dogs-name” you should look into using a password manager.

 Get your device ready for the next deep freeze temperatures!
 Below are few frost facts about how sub-zero temperatures can affect your phones and computers.
 Never charge a cold battery – warm up the device before turning on – and find some gadgets to keep your fingers & phones warm!

 Google Drive File Stream:

 Google is replacing their desktop Google Drive Application with a new one called: Google Drive File Stream.
 This process will replace your old version with the new one!

 Google Drive has become a great place for our users to store all of their Google or Non-Google files.
 They are safe, secure and easy to access from many devices.
 However, Google Drive (online) is NOT what we’re talking about here, only the application on your computer that synchronizes a Google Drive folder with the online Google Drive.
-The new app works just like the old one, yet it no longer stores all of that same data on your computer, freeing up huge amounts of space so you can keep doing the great job you’re already doing.
-It also allows you to access the new “team drives” we’re putting in place.
+The new app works just like the old one, yet it will no longer store and syncing all of that same data on your computer, freeing up huge amounts of space.
+It also allows you to access the new “Team Drives” we’re putting in place.